 SBIR and STTR programs.

-The NSF is considered by many to be the most stringent of all SBIR/STTR programs.
+Contrary to the topic flexibility listed above, the NSF is considered by many to be the most stringent of all SBIR/STTR programs.
 Their comfort zone is the academic environment and consequently their mindset (at least in SBIR/STTR) is closer to university than private sector.
 For these reasons you should always make sure

 you are precisely following their rules and guidance.
+Unique NSF rules include:

 - A company can only submit up to 2 proposals.
 This is inclusive of SBIR and STTR.
 You can't do 2 SBIRs and 2 STTRs.

 - Principle Investigator (PI) - No person may participate as the principal investigator for more than one proposal during this cycle.

 - NSF PI Policy - Contrary to the SBA STTR Policy Directive (6)(a)(3), which allows the PI to be primarily employed by the small business or the Research Institution, NSF only allows the PI to be primarily employed by the small business.